This post may contain affiliate links.

 This is a one-pot recipe that’s something a bit different but is super convenient too.

 Here I’ve used smoked salmon, which works perfectly flavour-wise, but it’s also really handy as an ingredient – it lasts ages unopened in the fridge and can be really good value in some supermarkets.
-If you’re thinking about substituting this ingredient, I urge you not to – it really is the star of the show!

 This recipe feeds 4 or 6 for lunch.
 You can easily make it ahead too and leave to go cold.
 It tastes amazing cold!